dermotte/itec-webpage-mlux/courses/topics-cg-ws22.md

 * Paraphrasing of another person’s characteristic or original phraseology, metaphor, or other literary device without acknowledgment.
 ```

 For computer science classes this includes source code, video tutorials, and web pages used to create software for the course.
 It is mandatory to check for license compatibility, like (i) can it be used, (ii) how to attribute, and (iii) what license is implied by including this source.
-It is also mandatory to cite the sources employed in the report.
+It is also mandatory to cite the sources in the report.
 Failing to do that counts as plagiarism.

 Note that the [Code of Conduct of the AAU](https://www.aau.at/en/research/research-profile/good-academic-practice/) applies.
 Students caught plagiarising or violation of the code of conduct will be removed from class immediately.